StackVista/stackstate-docs/setup/agent/kubernetes.md

             instances:
               - kube_state_url: http://YOUR_KUBE_STATE_METRICS_SERVICE_NAME:8080/metrics
+    ```
     {% endtab %}
     {% tab title="Old values.yaml file" %}
+    The values.yaml file used with the old `stackstate/cluster-agent` chart looked like this:
+    ```
+    # Enable/disable cluster checks functionality _and_ the clustercheck pods.
+    # Note that Cluster checks (now checksAgent) are enabled by default in the new `stackstate/cluster-agent` chart.
     clusterChecks:
-    # clusterChecks.enabled -- Enables the cluster checks functionality _and_ the clustercheck pods.
-The clusterChecks (now checksAgent) is enabled by default.
-If you wish to run the checksAgent, this section can be deleted.
-Alternatively, it can be disabled by setting enabled to false.
       enabled: true
+    # Disable the kubernetes_state check on regular Agent pods.
     agent:
       config:
         override:
-    # agent.config.override -- Disables kubernetes_state check on regular agent pods.
         - name: auto_conf.yaml
           path: /etc/stackstate-agent/conf.d/kubernetes_state.d
           data: |
+    # Define the kubernetes_state check for clusterChecks Agents.
+    # Note that auto-discovery with ad_identifiers does not work here.
+    # Use a specific URL instead.
     clusterAgent:
       config:
         override:
-    # clusterAgent.config.override -- Defines kubernetes_state check for clusterchecks agents.
-Auto-discovery
-    #                                 with ad_identifiers does not work here.
-Use a specific URL instead.
         - name: conf.yaml
           path: /etc/stackstate-agent/conf.d/kubernetes_state.d
           data: |